freeseek/gtc2vcf/README.md

 mkdir -p $HOME/bin $HOME/res && cd /tmp
 ```

+We recommend compiling the source code but, wherever this is not possible, Linux x86_64 pre-compiled binaries are available for download <a href="http://software.broadinstitute.org/software/gtc2vcf">here</a>

 Download latest version of <a href="https://github.com/samtools/htslib">HTSlib</a> and <a href="https://github.com/samtools/bcftools">BCFtools</a> (if not downloaded already)
 ```
 git clone --branch=develop git://github.com/samtools/htslib.git